 Milk and Gout

 When I had my first gout attack very many years ago I was told to drink less milk and consume less dairy produce.
 (Way back then not all general practitioners were clued-up on gout.)

 Since then, however, studies have shown that consuming skim or low-fat milk can actually lower uric acid and help reduce the risk of gout attacks.

-This is good news for gout patients since milk provides many other important health benefits that would be sorely missed if excluded from one’s diet.
+This is good news since milk provides many other important health benefits that would be sorely missed if excluded from one’s diet.

 At the American College of Rheumatology Annual Scientific Meeting in Philadelphia, Pennsylvania in October 2009, researchers presented the results of a study of 16 gout sufferers.

 The results showed that drinking skim milk had beneficial effects in all 16 participants.
 There was an average 10% reduction in serum uric acid levels, with corresponding reductions in the frequency of gout attacks.

 But the same study also showed that the consumption of soy milk had the opposite effect, leading to increased uric acid blood levels of around 10%.
 So soy milk should definitely not be part of your gout diet.